en

 Takita family residence

-During the Edo Period (1603–1868) the Takita family was responsible for the logistics of shipping locally produced pottery and other goods such as rice to the capital Edo.
+During the Edo Period (1603–1868) the Takita family was responsible for the logistics of shipping locally-produced pottery and other goods, such as rice, to the capital Edo.

 It was a very lucrative business that afforded them a beautiful residence in Tokoname.
-The old building has been preserved and turned into a museum where you can learn more about the families’ history and the way pottery and other goods used to be shipped around the country.
+The old building has been preserved and turned into a museum where you can learn more about the family’s history and the way pottery and other goods used to be shipped around the country.

 Takita Family Residence (廻船問屋 瀧田家)